Ashima-B/Demo/README.md

 Open `Report.html` in browser of choice to view the test run results

 ## Cleanup
-To uninstall the pip packages please run `Cleanup.bat`
+To uninstall the pip packages which were installed as a part of execution please run `Cleanup.bat`

+_*** Path setup is only for the run so it will be restored as normal after the execution**_